rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 Again, this translates to more power given to interpreters, no `put`-s could, for example, mean more aggressive optimization that somehow caches the state.

-### Imagining ArrowMinus
+### Chris Penner's ~~arr~~ow idea

-A very interesting [_add_blank_target Berlin's FP Group](https://www.youtube.com/channel/UCNp-DVb8cQRIOo32sZhWgNg) presentation by Chris Penner [_add_blank_target Deconstructing Lambdas—An Awkward Guide to Programming Without Functions](https://www.youtube.com/watch?v=xZmPuz9m2t0) envisions a world where `Arrow` does not have [_add_blank_target `arr`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Arrow.html#v:arr).
+A very interesting [_add_blank_target Berlin's FP Group](https://www.youtube.com/channel/UCNp-DVb8cQRIOo32sZhWgNg) presentation by Chris Penner [_add_blank_target Deconstructing Lambdas—An Awkward Guide to Programming Without Functions](https://www.youtube.com/watch?v=xZmPuz9m2t0) envisions a world with something `Arrow`-like that does not have the [_add_blank_target `arr`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Control-Arrow.html#v:arr).
-From a DSLs prospective, `Arrow`'s `arr` translates to ability to use any standard `a -> b` function inside the DSL.
+From a DSLs prospective, `Arrow`'s `arr` translates to ability to use any Haskell `a -> b` function inside the DSL.
 Removing this ability is very interesting, but is also a hard stop when trying to reuse any monadic effects library.

-It seems that Chris Penner's vision can exist with some Arrow-Minus like constructions that care about inputs and outputs and algebraic effect system that will be completely divorced from monadic effects.
+It seems that Chris Penner's vision could be implemented with some Arrow-Minus like construction that cares about inputs and outputs and algebraic effect system that will be completely divorced from monadic effects.

 The point this section tried to make is that Arrow-like effect systems that are not convertible to monadic effects are very interesting is semantically important.
 The rest of this post is about interpreting arrows using polysemy and is more a syntax sugar thing.